Hackplayers/Salsa-tools/README.md

 ```
 ## Description

 EvilSalsa is our payload.
-Basically what we do is load the System.Management.Automation .dll.
+Basically what we do is loading the System.Management.Automation .dll.
 Create a runspace and within that runspaces we have four types of shells (TCP / UDP / ICMP / DNS).
 When the EvilSalsa is loaded into the system, the first thing it does is to check if "c:\windows\system32\amsi.dll" is found in the system.
 If it is in the system, it is patched: D. Patching is a patch variant of CyberArk and Rastamouse.

 AMSI Bypass Redux (CyberArk) https://www.cyberark.com/threat-research-blog/amsi-bypass-redux/
 AMSI Bypass (Rastamouse) https://rastamouse.me/2018/11/amsiscanbuffer-bypass---part-3/